Reinventing the Humble Road

 A pretty ingenious way of allowing for wildlife to make it across!
 They can travel from wilderness to wilderness, without having to risk death by running across the highway.
 Nicely done!👏

 A solid green alternative to pavement.
 I’m personally a big fan of this one.
 I mean, why do parking lots have to be all pavement.
 Driveways too for that matter.
 In my neighborhood, more and more people are gradually making the switch.
 It’s still a minority, but those who’ve opted for the greener driveways are happier for it.

-There are still other great ideas out there I’m certain!
-Once we start recognizing the problem for what it is, and realize there are opportunities apparent in the potential solutions, I’m confident we can discover some pretty amazing solutions to how we get around.
-Please feel free to share your own discoveries in the comments section below.
+There are still so many other great ideas out there!
+Once we start recognizing the problem for what it is, there are plenty of opportunities in the transition to sustainability.
+I’m confident we can unlock some pretty amazing innovation as we continue down this path.
+Please feel free to share your own road discoveries in the comments section below.